accaldwell/coffee_analysis/README.md

 * Krona

 ##Obtaining raw reads
-Raw reads are deposited in NCBI's SRA.
+Raw reads are deposited in Zenodo (WIP).

-###Individual runs:

-INT-Coffee: SRR1170902

-INT-Control: SRR1170903

-TRN-Coffee: SRR1170925

-TRN-Control: SRR1170928

-ORG-Coffee: SRR1170933

-ORG-Control: SRR1170934

-As of writing (2014-02-15), these are in the process of being released.
-Please contact me if you have trouble accessing data.

 ##Cleaning raw reads
 Prior to running mothur, raw fastq sequences need to be cleaned with trimmomatic.
 A convenience script is provided at scripts/print_trimm_cmd.py if changes to path names need to be made.
 By default, the scripts assume the raw reads are in fastqs_raw/